SuperOfficeDocs/superoffice-docs/docs/authentication/helper-application.md

 The biggest hurdles most private applications have include:

 * understanding the requirement to conduct an interactive installation
-* setup a web site to handle the redirect URL
+* setup a website to handle the redirect URL

 ## Required interactive installation